camunda/camunda-docs-manual/content/reference/bpmn20/events/conditional-events.md

 Variables can not only be set from outside also from delegation code.
 For example with the help of execution listener, input-output mapping, JavaDelegates or Expressions.
 Setting a variable will create a variable event.
 Theses variables events are collected and delayed if they are created in delegation code.
-The delay is needed, since directly dispatching will cause undefined behavior.
+The delay is necessary, since directly dispatching will cause undefined behavior.

 In the following picture the different activity instance states are displayed. `Starting` corresponds to the starting of the activity instance.
 At this time the input mappings and execution start listeners are called.
 After that the activity changes the state to execute or also called `default` state.
-In the end of the activity instance the ending state is used, on which the output mappings and execution end listeners are called.
+In the end of the activity instance the state is set to `ending`, on which the output mappings and execution end listeners are called.

 {{< img src="../img/activityInstanceState.png" title="API Services" >}}

 Every time a variable is set in delegation code the corresponding variable event is delayed.
-On the border of the current activity instance state, which you can see in the picture above, the delayed variable events are dispatched.
+On the border of the current activity instance state, which you can see in the picture above, the delayed variable events are dispatched, so after `starting`, `default` and `ending`.
 This dispatching can trigger conditional events.
-The default evaluation of conditional events is executed after dispatching the delayed events of the activity instancte starting state.
+The default evaluation of conditional events is executed after dispatching the delayed events of the activity instance `starting` state.

 # Camunda Extensions